dhruvasagar/soulmate_rails/README.markdown

 # Soulmate Rails

-Soulmate Rails is a rails plugin that helps to solve the common problem of auto-completion in rails intuitively.
+Soulmate Rails is a rails plugin that helps to solve the common problem building auto-completion back-end in rails intuitively.
 It extends the soulmate gem <a href="http://github.com/seatgeek/soulmate">Soulmate</a> to make it easily pluggable into a rails project.

 ## Getting Started